Ares-Developers/Ares-docs/new/superweapons/availability.rst

 weapon set as :tag:`SuperWeapon` is checked for this tag, and the building becomes unbuildable even if the super weapon is unavailable.

+Even if all super weapons a building provides are disabled by whatever restriction, it will still play the Super animation.

 .. index::
   Super Weapons; Availability by country